aidanjwang/latex-template/README.md

 # latex-template
-Template for a latex repository
+Template for a LaTeX repository